1st Edition

 Jennifer McKellar and Katie Ellis

-Chapter Four – Neurodiversity paradigm in art
+Chapter 4 – Neurodiversity paradigm in art

 Jordan Alice Fyfe

-Bree Hadley, Eddie Paterson and Janice Rieger
+Bree Hadley, Eddie Paterson, and Janice Rieger

 Alex Lubet